About the MADC

 Part of a National Research Network

-The Michigan ADRC is funded by the National Institute on Aging, National Institutes of Health and is one of 33 Alzheimer's Disease Research Centers across the country.
+The Michigan ADRC is one of 35 Alzheimer's Disease Research Centers across the country.

 Funding Sources